Invasive Lobular Carcinoma of the Breast

 - Biopsy (removing a sample of tissue for further testing)

 What is the treatment for invasive lobular carcinoma?

 No alternative medicine treatments can cure breast cancer.
 Instead, complementary and alternative treatments are most helpful for coping with the side effects of cancer and cancer treatment.

 - relaxation exercises

-Studies show that some of the above complimentary treatments are very helpful to breast cancer survivors.
+Studies show that some of the above complementary treatments are very helpful to breast cancer survivors.

 What could I do for coping and support?

 A diagnosis of breast cancer may be one of the most difficult situations you’ll ever face.
 It can set off a rollercoaster of emotions, shock and fear to anger, anxiety or depression.
 With time, you will find your own way of coping with your feelings.
 Until then, you may find comfort if you learn enough about your cancer to:-